 Can you see why paying $100, or even less, for an essay is not going to get you something that’s particularly good?

-Cheap essay mills won’t provide high-quality essays, because writers who can actually write won’t work for them.
+Cheap essay mills won’t provide high-quality essays, because writers who can actually write well won’t work for them.
 (The fee you pay doesn’t all go to the writer, remember.)
-They’ll find a better paid job.
+They’ll find a better-paid job.